eqNj/eqN-PD2-Filter/README.md

 Normal, exceptional, and elite magic items are hidden unless ethereal items for crafting and/or specifically useful for the class you are playing.

-Normal, exceptional, and elite rare items are hidden, unless an ethereal weapon, an amazon bow, a dagger, a staff, a tipped mace, a class item, gloves, boots, belts, rings, amulets, circlets, arrows, or high affix level chest/shield.
+Normal, exceptional, and elite rare items are hidden, unless an ethereal weapon, a class item, a dagger, a staff, a tipped mace, gloves, boots, belts, rings, amulets, circlets, arrows, or high affix level chest/shield.

 Only high-value unique and set items will notify on drop, but all unique and set items will still always show on the ground.